bpob2018/cse185-spring18-projects/cse185-spring18-final-projects.md

 The remainder lab sections on Tuesdays and Thursdays will be devoted to working on the projects.
 You are encouraged to come in and work during the class time, and attendance will still be taken.
 Take advantage of the instructors as useful resources during this time.

-Like the lab assignments, projects will be completed on Github.
-A project link will be posted during week 8.
-During the project period, you are still expected to maintain a lab notebook as part of this repository (`CSE185_Project_LabNotebook.md`).
+You are still expected to maintain a lab notebook as part of this repository (`CSE185_Project_LabNotebook.md`).
 At the very least, you should have one entry per lab class period.
 You can document what you've tried, notes about datasets and ideas, and eventually the commands you're using to tackle your biological questions.

 This project is worth 15% of your final grade, broken down as follows: